Natural Health Products

 What else should I be aware of?

 Psyllium products are generally well tolerated for up to 6 weeks if taken as directed and with adequate water intake.
-The main side effects of psyllium products are related to stomach disturbances, including passing more gas, bloating, stomach pain, nausea, vomiting, and skin rash.
+The main side effects of psyllium products are related to stomach disturbances, including passing more gas, bloating, diarrhea, stomach pain, nausea, and vomiting.
 If you notice other symptoms while using psyllium, such as bleeding from the rectum, seek immediate medical attention.

 Some people using psyllium products have experienced serious allergic reactions, including anaphylaxis resulting in sudden breathing problems.
 If you experience any difficulty breathing, vomiting, or chest pain, seek immediate medical attention.
 Do not use psyllium if you are allergic to psyllium, the Plantago lanceolata plant known as English plantains, any other member of the Plantaginaceae plant family.

 You should also see your doctor if you: